mr-kwansa/access_control/README.md

 # Access Control System

 ## Overview
 The Access Control System is a web application designed to manage access keys for users.
-It allows users to sign up, sign in, generate access keys, and manage their access key status.
+It allows users to sign up, sign in, generate access keys, and see their access key status.

 ## Features
 - **User Authentication:** Users can sign up and sign in to the system securely.